thoughtbot/goal-oriented-git/src/2-4-searching-the-repository.md

 # Goal: Search the repository

+In the last chapter, we saw how to filter the output of `git log` to only show us commits in a certain range, or commits that contain changes to certain files, so we could see what changes had been made.
+In this chapter we'll start from the other side: we know the change we're interested in, but we don't know when or where it happened.

-Git provides some powerful search tools which let us search through the files Git is tracking and the commits we've made in the past.
+Git provides some powerful search tools which let us search through the files it is tracking and the commits we've made in the past.

 ## Filtering `git log` by content

-In the last chapter, we saw how to filter the output of `git log` to only show us commits in a certain range, or commits that contain changes to certain files, so we could see what changes had been made.
-This time we want to start from the other side: we know the change we're interested in, but we don't know when or where it happened.

 Let's pretend I'm writing a novel, which has the following Git history: